What is Burnt Basque Cheesecake

 The time for baking this cheesecake is tied to your oven setup, so the goal should be to get a very dark brown top, that’s just shy of being carbon black on top.
 In my convection oven set to 230 C, this took 22 minutes, but the time will vary, depending on your setup.
 Read the section above for more details.

 I’m using a 6-inch x 2.5-inch cake pan with a removable bottom, but a similarly sized springform pan will work as well.
 There are a couple reasons for this.
 The first is that a small deeper pan makes it easier to burn the top without overcooking the center.
 The second reason is that for the size of parchment paper I have, anything wider would require two overlapping sheets of parchment paper, which would be prone to leaking.

 The removable bottom is not necessary, but I find it makes it much easier to get the parchment paper molded to the shape of the pan because you can use the bottom to press the paper into the pan.
 Then, after you have the sides of the paper creased to fit the pan, you can put the bottom back onto the pan, and the paper should fit perfectly into the pan.

 My pan holds a volume of about 70 cubic inches.
-If you use a pan that’s a larger diameter, it will hold more volume, so you will end up with a thiner cheesecake which means it will cook through faster.
-Since it’s still going to take the same amount of time to brown the top, you will need to increase the temperature of the oven to make it brown faster, otherwise the cheesecake will end up fully cooked.
+If you use a pan that’s a larger diameter, it will hold more volume, so you will end up with a thiner cheesecake that cooks through faster.
+Since it’s still going to take the same amount of time to brown the top, you will need to increase the temperature of the oven to make it brown before the cheesecake gets overcooked.
 If you are using an 8-inch pan or larger, I recommend doubling the amount of ingredients, otherwise the cheesecake will be too thin.
 Here are some common pan sizes and their volumes, or you can use this calculator to figure out the volume of yours: